 - Keep speeches short: Two or three sentences per placement is plenty.
 The kids want their medal, not a speech.

-- Plan for photos: Announce in advance that parents can take a team photo after the presentation — this prevents everyone rushing onto the pitch at once.
+- Plan for photos: Announce in advance that parents can take a team photo after the presentation.
+That prevents everyone rushing onto the pitch at once.